shriya25bai10307-cyber/digital-literacy-2/README.md

 The project is based on a real-life inspired scenario and reflects my own understanding and perspective on these topics.

+**Project Structure**

+Digital-Literacy-Case-Study
+│── 📄 CaseStudy_Report.pdf
+│── 📄 README.md

+**Requirements**

+No special software or coding environment is required.

+You only need:

+A PDF viewer (like Chrome, Adobe Reader, etc.)

+**How to Run / View the Project**

+Since this is a case study (not a coding project), there is no execution required.

+Follow these steps:

+-Download or clone this repository

+-git clone <your-repo-link>

+-Open the project folder

+-Locate the file:

+CaseStudy_25BAI10307_Shriya Parmar.pdf

+-Open it using any PDF viewer

 **Contents**

 The report is divided into the following sections: